MLH-Fellowship/0.5.2-hackathon-geography/README.md

 # Where Am I?

+## Motivation
+Communicating your location can be hard, and can only be so accurate.
+The [Open Location Code](https://en.wikipedia.org/wiki/Open_Location_Code) system is a geocode system that can be used to identify an area *anywhere on earth*.
+This system provides codes that can narrow a location down to 3.5m by 3.5m distances.
+However, one pitfall to this system is the hard to remember strings - for example, **849VCWC8+R9**. *Where Am I* aims to solve this problem by converting the strings into a memorable four-to-five word phrase.

 ## Installation

-### General Setup (1/4)
+### General Setup (1/5)
-You'll need to setup the main `whereamigeo` python package first.
-Both the web and cli depend on it.
+First, you'll need to setup the main `whereamigeo` Python package first as both the web application and CLI tool depend on it.
-1. Create a virtualenv and initialize it.
-This may vary depending on your operating system.
-Setup this virtualenv in the root of the project.
+1. Create a virtualenv and initialize it; this may vary depending on your operating system.
+Setup the virtualenv in the root of the project.

        $ virtualenv env && source env/bin/activate

-2. Install dependencies for the entire project.
+2. Install dependencies for the project.

         $ pip install -r requirements.txt